-Following Homeopathic medicines are useful, but constitutional treatment is advised for treating dandruff and minimize the recurrence.
+Following Homeopathic medicines are useful, but constitutional treatment is advised for treating dandruff and minimizing the recurrence.

-- Ars. alb.: Scalp itches intolerably, circular patches of bare spots, rough, dirty, sensitive, and covered with dry scales, nightly burning and itching, dandruff.
-Scalp very sensitive, cannot brush hair.
+- Ars. alb.: Scalp itches intolerably, circular patches of bare spots, rough, dirty, sensitive, and covered with dry scales, nightly burning and itching, and dandruff.
+Scalp is very sensitive, and cannot brush hair.

 - Ammonium mur: Hair falls out, with itching and dandruff.

-- Badiaga : Dandruff where scalp is dry, sore, Tetter-like.
+- Badiaga: Dandruff where the scalp is dry, sore, and Tetter-like.

-- Calcarea. sulph: Dandruff on the scalp causing eruptions with thick yellow crusts, eczema, also pimples of face due to dandruff, falling of hair.
+- Calcarea. sulph: Dandruff on the scalp causing eruptions with thick yellow crusts, eczema, also pimples of the face due to dandruff, and falling of hair.

 - Carboneum sulph: Dandruff on the scalp, eruptions crust, eczema, itching, moist scaly pimples, sore and painful.

-- Cochlearia Armoracia: old-world anti-scorbutics, Locally it cures dandruff.
+- Cochlearia Armoracia: old-world anti-scorbutic, Locally it cures dandruff.

-- Graphites: Herpetic dandruff (dandruff accompanied with eczema or other eruptions).
+- Graphites: Herpetic dandruff (dandruff accompanied by eczema or other eruptions).
 Scalp scaly with distressing itching, humid.
 Falling of hair.
 Burning on vertex.

 - Kali sulph: Yellow dandruff, bald spot.

-- Mezerium: Dandruff with great itching and loss of hair.
+- Mezereum: Dandruff with great itching and loss of hair.

 - Natrum mur: White dandruff, alternating with catarrh or loss smell.
 Itching, dry scalp.
 Oily, greasy face.